lea-yamashiro/Group01_EEP153/README.md

 Because you accepted the invitation to this repository and also set up GitHub desktop, the GitHub folder on your computer should contain a folder called "Kitagawa_EEP153."
 Spoiler: this is the same folder as the one you're accessing online right now!
 As such, that folder should have the same two things this online one does: a file called "README.md" and a folder named "Notebooks_Project0".
 Check to make sure those are there, and that inside THAT folder, there's a file named "week0.ipynb".
 That's the Jupyter Notebook Prof. Ligon gave us to practice a little bit with Pandas.

 ## GitHub Desktop

+The main scary thing with GitHub is that things don't just update automatically between your local computer's disk and the online environment.
+If you change something online, that change won't happen automatically in your computer's folder, and vice versa.
+This is where GitHub desktop comes in.